 How can I deal with pressure?

-Even though there are likely to be some things happening in your life that you can’t control, there are still lots of practical things you can do to manage the amount of pressure you’re under day to day.
+Even though there are likely to be some things happening in your life that you cannot control, there are still lots of practical things you can do to manage your stress.

 Identify your triggers

 Working out what triggers stress for you can help you anticipate problems and think of ways to solve them.
 Even if you cannot avoid these situations, being prepared can help cope with the stress easier .
 Take some time to reflect on events and feelings that could be contributing to your stress.
 You might want to do this with a friend or family member.

 - Issues that come up regularly, and that you worry about often, for example paying a bill or attending an appointment

 - One-off events that are on your mind a lot, such as moving house or taking an exam

 - Ongoing stressful events, like being a carer or having problems at work.
 You might be surprised to find out just how much you ar coping with at once.